, Crush Procrastination! There is a better way to set goals!

 - Time Related – Set a Deadline for the Goal.

 Smart Goal Scenario

-The rest of the month looks similar to this, maybe you did have a few good days, and lost a few lbs., but it’s getting down to the last few days of the deadline, you realize you’re not going to hit your goal!
+The rest of the month looks similar to this, with a few good days and a few lost pounds.
+You realize you’re not going to hit your goal!
 Now you’re left with negative feelings; Guilt, failure, frustration, disappointment.
 Heck, you gave it your best shot all month.
-With feelings like this, no wonder you put off making this type of goal again anytime soon.
+With an attitude like this, it’s no wonder its easy to put off making this type of goal.

 Activity Goal Setting

-- Prepare for the Goal – In extreme detail list all the steps and tools needed for the goal
+- Prepare for the Goal – List all the steps and tools needed

-- Take Action – Purchase all tools, schedule each step and physically prepare all items needed
+- Take Action – Purchase and prepare all items and schedule each step.

 - Do it – Now begin the process – utilizing all the prepared lists/schedules/tools

-- Review and re-align Daily – Journal and review every day, your wins, losses and make adjustments as needed and celebrate wins – EVERY DAY
+- Review and Re-align Daily – Journal your wins, losses and make adjustments as needed.
+Make sure to celebrate your accomplishment – EVERY DAY

 Activity Goal Example

-Eat healthy and exercise 3 times per week with the goal to lose 10 lbs in 30 days.
+Eat healthily and exercise 3 times per week with the goal to lose 10 lbs in 30 days.

 Step 1 Create your Why and Feelings behind it